BracketLabs/template-library/README.md

 ### Include in the list

 Currently only one list file is supported.
-Template will only show up in the library if included folowing below structure:
+Template will only show up in the library if included following below structure:

 ```
   {